cbonoz/ethonline24/README1.md

 A blockchain-based fantasy draft game with challenge-able player pages.

-Generate your dream lineup for offline contest or sportsbook using the app.
+Generate your dream lineup for offline contest or sportsbook using the app with lineups tracked on smart contracts.
 Keep your lineup as a shareable url and minted nft proving you drafted a given roster and at what time.
 Challenge other players

+Track trending players

+Initiate 1:1 competitions with other draft makers.

+Chiliz for L1 deployment (public voting and trending players) Fhenix for L2 deployment (private voting and drafts)

 ### Inspiration